 Dnd 5e Encounter Difficulty Calculator

-Activate the extension for your campaign
+Activate the extension for your campaignpic1.png

 Choose whether you want to get party levels from the combat tracker or the party sheet.